wenkangjing/notes-launch-school/kb/html&css/css-position.md

 the distance between the left margin edge of the element and the left edge of its

-- containing block or html if not found (absolute)
+- positioned parent or body if not found (absolute)
 - normal position or itself (relative)
 - relative to the viewport (fixed)